xuintl/RobotaPsyche/April 25 - Summaries/courseSummary.md

 - engaging

 This course has been vision-broadening experience for me, as it incorporates elements ranging from philosophy to technology, from psychology to cybernetics.
-Every student, including each one of my peers and myself, has actively engaged in discovering on the edge of robots, and what we could do with our discoveries.
+Every student, including each one of my peers and myself, has actively engaged in envisioning possible frontiers of robots, and what we could do with our discoveries.